cmca01/sciprog_24/README.md

 ## Introduction

-This is my repo for 24/25 Scientific Programming Conecpts
+This is my repo for 24/25 Scientific Programming Concepts